glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Modelling.md

 }
 ```

-Where the gas constant (in joules per kilogram kelvin) is defined as:
+Where the gas constant of a chamber (in joules per kilogram kelvin) is defined as:

 ```
 double